 GeneCards Summary for PPARA Gene

 PPARA (Peroxisome Proliferator Activated Receptor Alpha) is a Protein Coding gene.
 Diseases associated with PPARA include Fatty Liver Disease and Alcoholic Cardiomyopathy.
-Among its related pathways are Circadian rythm related genes and Development NOTCH1-mediated pathway for NF-KB activity modulation.
-GO annotations related to this gene include transcription factor activity, sequence-specific DNA binding and receptor activity.
+Among its related pathways are Regulation of lipid metabolism by Peroxisome proliferator-activated receptor alpha (PPARalpha) and Circadian rythm related genes.
+Gene Ontology (GO) annotations related to this gene include DNA-binding transcription factor activity.
 An important paralog of this gene is PPARD.

 Ligand-activated transcription factor.
 Key regulator of lipid metabolism.
 Activated by the endogenous ligand 1-palmitoyl-2-oleoyl-sn-glycerol-3-phosphocholine (16:0/18:1-GPC).
 Activated by oleylethanolamide, a naturally occurring lipid that regulates satiety.
 Receptor for peroxisome proliferators such as hypolipidemic drugs and fatty acids.
 Regulates the peroxisomal beta-oxidation pathway of fatty acids.
 Functions as transcription activator for the ACOX1 and P450 genes.
 Transactivation activity requires heterodimerization with RXRA and is antagonized by NR2C2.
 May be required for the propagation of clock information to metabolic pathways regulated by PER2.

 Peroxisome proliferator-activated receptor alpha (PPARalpha) is a member of the nuclear receptor family of ligand-activated transcription factors that heterodimerize with the retinoic X receptor (RXR) to regulate gene expression.